 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, with a maximum loan-to-value of the original advances being 75.00% and with the mortgage portfolio having a weighted average current loan-to-value of 14.63% at 31 December 2021, the credit exposure is considered to be low.
+However, with a maximum loan-to-value of the original advances being 75.00% and with the mortgage portfolio having a weighted average current loan-to-value of 16.66% at 31 December 2021, the credit exposure is low.